ngnnah/readydemo-2025-06-06-prompt-protocol/slides/presentation.md

 3.  **Tool Choice:** Increases efficiency when matched to the task.
 4.  **Context Quality:** "You get out what you put in."
 5.  **AI Mindset:** Companion, assistant, mentor – not just a tool.
+6.  **Command the Magic:** AI is like a magic system - master the language of prompts.
+7.  **Join Now:** The AI revolution is accelerating - better to ride the wave than be left behind.

 ---